open-education-hub/essentials-security/assembly-language/index.md

 Each instruction (except for `mov`) changes the **inner state of the CPU**.
 In other words, several aspects regarding the result of the instruction are stored in a special register that we cannot access directly, called `eflags`.
+There are [instructions](https://stackoverflow.com/questions/1406783/how-to-read-and-write-x86-flags-registers-directly) that can set or clear some flags in `eflags`, but we cannot write something like `mov eflags, 2`.

 As its name implies, each bit in `eflags` is a flag that is activated (i.e. set to 1) if a certain condition is true about the result of the last executed instruction.
 We won't be using these flags per se with one exception: `ZF` - the **zero flag**.